 Say, you are a venture capital/private equity company.
 How can you organize payment processing for your portfolio members?
-(Especially, if you look around and see that the industry is still largely dominated by legacy platforms.)
-The best option is to put a robust payment gateway solution between startup businesses from your portfolio and these legacy processing platforms.
-Provider of this payment gateway solution will truly simplify the situation for you.
-It will “do all the dirty work” associated with integration with this or that acquiring bank.
+(Especially, if you look around and see that the industry is still largely using legacy platforms.)
+The best option is to put a robust payment stack technology between startup businesses from your portfolio and these legacy processing platforms.
+The provider of this payment gateway solution will truly simplify the situation for you.

-In order to get the efficiency boost, a venture capital company, usually, tries to consolidate payment processing within its portfolio.
+In order to get the efficiency boost, a venture capital company usually tries to consolidate payment processing within its portfolio.
 Implementation of a solid payment gateway solution allows it to handle the technical aspect of the problem.
-This consolidation makes things easier for the private equity company and its portfolio members.
+Thus, this consolidation makes things easier for the private equity company and its portfolio members.
 The 3 major reasons are as follows:

 - Reporting and processing become much more transparent.

-- Transition to the new universal acquirer/processor is easier when the volume is consolidated.
+- Transition to the new universal acquirer/processor is easier when the volume grows.
 This new acquirer is often willing to offer better processing terms than current acquirers of individual businesses from the private equity company’s portfolio.